Our Faculty and Staff

 +1 301 405 7620

-She is a recent graduate of the University of Maryland, where she received her B.A. in Government and Politics with a minor in Arabic Studies.
-She is also a recent alumna of the UMD Arabic Flagship Program, having completed her Capstone year studying abroad in Meknes, Morocco.
-Lianne has a level 3 (Superior) language proficiency in Arabic, with experience in Modern Standard, Egyptian, and Moroccan dialects.
-She is interested in improving intensive study programs for Arabic learners through educational institutions as well as broader public policy decisions.
+He is a recent graduate of the University of Maryland, where he received a B.A. in Arabic Studies with a minor in Germanic Studies.
+He is also a recent alumus of the UMD Arabic Flagship Program, having completed his Capstone year studying abroad in Meknes, Morocco.
+Reed has experience in Modern Standard, Egyptian, and Moroccan dialects.

 +1 301 405 4742